Steve-omush/NodeJsTut/02TUT/README.md

 * .
 I'm still trying to understand Callbacks and Async/Await function :grin:

 * .
 Day 1 closses at 29/09/2023 :hearts:

+# Day 2 01/10/2023  :sunny:

+## Continuation on Chapter 2 (Read and Write Files Function)

+0 .
+Today I learnt how to include the multiple Read/Write File Operations using one async function.

+1 .
+Learnt about directory manipulations using the fs module (create and delete directories).

+2 .
+Learnt about Stream module in node .